 Many people undertake athletic or sports activities as a way to be healthier.
 And athletes are much more robust than non-athletes, typically!
 However, there is one particular health problem that athletes might be more prone to, mainly because of their participation in athletics: addiction.

 A 2017 study released in February by the University of Alberta examined the link between the high risks of addiction that are found among people who are athletes, and especially those who partook in team sports.
-Here are some of the surprising links that contribute to this higher rate of addiction…
+Here are some of the surprising links that contribute to this higher rate of addiction.

-Athletes are at a higher risk for injury
+Athletes are at A Higher Risk for Injury

-When it comes to opioid addiction (although it could contribute to others, as well), the simple fact of the matter is that the highly physical activity that most athletes participate in puts them at a much higher risk of injury than someone who foregoes it.
+When it comes to opioid addiction (although it could contribute to others, as well), the simple fact of the matter is that the high physical activity that most athletes participate in, puts them at a much higher risk of injury than someone who foregoes it.

-Cultural aspects of addiction in sports
+Cultural Aspects of Addiction in Sports

 Some big reasons that athletes are at a higher risk of addiction are actually cultural, particularly when it comes to alcoholism and abuse.
-In team sport environments, the intense nature of what athletes are called to do lends itself to a type of “work hard, play hard” culture, which means that partying is quite popular in team sports.
+In team sports environments, the intense nature of what athletes are called to do lends itself to a type of work hard, play hard?
+Culture, which means that partying is quite popular in team sports.

-Most athletes are younger
+Most Athletes are Younger

 Young people, studies have shown, can be especially perceptible to trying new, dangerous substances.
 Because the athletic demographic is full of a younger crowd, more athletes are in a mental position to start abusing substances.